Chart Color Schemes

 Pottsville has a typical household mix, with a higher-than-average median household size

-Family households account for 73.6% of all households, including 31.3% couples with children, 30.2% couples without children, and 11.4% single parent families.
-Non-family households constitute the remaining 26.4%, with lone person households at 23.5% and group households comprising 2.9%.
-The median household size is 2.6 people, which is larger than the Rest of NSW average of 2.4.
+Family households comprise 73.6% of all households, including 31.3% couples with children, 30.2% couples without children, and 11.4% single parent families.
+Non-family households make up the remaining 26.4%, with lone person households at 23.5% and group households comprising 2.9%.
+The median household size is 2.6 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households